matthagy/career_village_entities/README.md

 # Load the raw data and save as a pickle file
 CareerVillage.load_raw('input/').save('data/cv.p')

-# In the future, we can just load the pickle
-cv = CareerVillage.load('data/cv.p')

 ```

 After that, we can just load the pickle file.